esheldon/nsim/config/README.txt

             canonical center in new image as a test (we can try using the best center later after verify nothing breaks)

+            no good
+        - run-emnbr04-fc03
+            - reran center finding on metacal images also, no good

 - exploring PSF s/n